ismailmustafa/ismailmustafa.github.io/projects.md

 headerImg: projects.jpg
 ---

+## NJDOT Fuel Up API
+I created the <a href="https://github.com/ismailmustafa/NJDOT-FuelUp-API">NJDOT Fuel UP API for</a>
+for <a href="https://github.com/jayrav13">Jay Ravaliya's</a> Fuel Up iOS app.
+His app was built to help NJDOT employees find important locations in New Jersey.
+Technologies used include [Servant](https://haskell-servant.github.io), sqlite3, and Amazon EC2 for hosting.

 ## Rubik's Hacks - October 2015
 I built <a href="http://devpost.com/software/ru6-x-h-x">Rubik's Hacks</a> along with
 <a href="https://github.com/jayrav13">Jay Ravaliya</a>.
 Rubik's Hacks is an iOS app that can